-Siemens investigated over 78 LTCE plans as potential resource plans for PREPA.
+Siemens investigated initially over 78 LTCE plans as potential resource plans for PREPA.
 These plans included numerous plausible generation portfolio options including those suggested by stakeholders.
 These different plans considered points that were critical for the final IRP including, among other issues:

-- Uncertainty associated with the future customer demand - Future prices of generations technologies, e.g., wind, solar, battery storage - Future prices of fuels, particularly natural gas and the potential availability of infrastructure to deliver additional gas to the island - Prudent methods to increase resilience and reliability - Practical limits to PREPA's ability to interconnect new battery energy storage and renewables generation - Timing of new generation resource additions and the timing of retirements of existing aged fossil fueled resources.
+- Uncertainty associated with the future customer demand - Future prices of generation technologies, e.g., wind, solar, battery storage - Future prices of fuels, particularly natural gas and the potential availability of infrastructure to deliver additional gas to the island - Prudent methods to increase resilience and reliability - Practical limits to PREPA's ability to interconnect new battery energy storage and renewables generation - Timing of new generation resource additions and the timing of retirements of existing aged fossil fueled resources. - Contingency planning for deviations in load growth projections

-This initial screening of the over 78 LTCE plans resulted in the identification of a final set of 34 LTCE plans59 that were assessed to identify the recommended resource plan and the common no regret / minimum regret elements across the plans with perceived merit.
+This initial screening of the over 78 LTCE plans resulted in the identification of a set of 34 LTCE plans68 that were assessed to create the first draft of this IRP.
+Subsequently and in respond to requests of the PREB and the mandates of Act 17-2019, 35 Cases were assessed to identify the recommended resource plan and the common no regret / minimum regret elements across the plans with perceived merit.